 The health insurance industry has been gradually implementing the new laws set in the health reform bill.
-Changes to America’s current health care system will allow millions of people to get the medical coverage they so desperately need.
-Eventually, health insurance will be a mandatory obligation for most American citizens and a health savings account is one of the tools that can be used to plan for the new expense.
+Changes to America’s current health care system now allow millions of people to get the medical coverage they so desperately need.
+However, now that having health insurance is mandatory for American citizens, figuring out how to pay for it is a top concern for many.
+A health savings account is one of the tools that can be used to plan for this new expense.

 Health savings accounts (HSAs) have only been around since 2003, when President Bush signed the Medicare Bill.
 The U.S. Treasury explains these specialty accounts have been “designed to help individuals save for future qualified medical and retiree health expenses on a tax-free basis.”

 As of 2013, HSA contribution limits are $3,100 for individuals and $6,250 for families.

 The minimum annual deductible to use a health savings account is $1,250 for individual coverage and $2,500 for family coverage.
 Total annual out-of-pocket expenses can’t be more than $6,250 for individuals and $12,500 for families.

 - Deposits into a health savings account are tax-deductible.